Are you using music audible to your customers and guests?

 16000 companies are paying Gramo for their use of music.

-Does my company need to pay both Gramo and Tono?
+Why does my company have to pay both Gramo and Tono?

 There exists two interest groups for copyright owners, each with their own department for collecting and distributing money when their music is being played publicly.